mcclatchy/docpub/docpub-planning-notes.md

 * COMPLETED: make sure Google oauth works with existing accounts that use the auth'ed domains
 	* it seemed to work locally, but not on prod

+* N/A: prevent both "add doc" page error messages from appearing? in the case of no password after a doc was previously uploaded, it throws both "re-enter" and "credentials failed" errors, which are redundant
+	* UPDATE: unneeded now bc creds checked in user edit page

+* COMPLETED: update `login.html` to emphasis google sign-in

+* COMPLETED: include newsroom name as field for extended user so we can filter in User admin list view
+	* would that even work bc it'd be stored in a FK field? it should work like `obj.documentcloudcredentials.newsroom`
+	* under DocCloudCreds, add newsroom field
+	* under UserAdmin add to save method a way to popular based on user email
+	* under UserAdmin add `list_display` field to display the newsroom name

+* COMPLETED: how to handle non-Mclatchy whitelisted email domains? (e.g. gmail)
+	* Solution: try/except statement

+* COMPLETED: add a custom formatted `list_display` field that displays a checkmark or x depending on whether the user has included a verified DocumentCloud password
+	* need to add a `verified` field under DocCloudCreds